R-Sudheer-Kumar/InternPe-Internship/README.md

 This repository contains the tasks that I completed during my web development internship at InternPe.

 # Tasks
-Task 1 : Built a Calculator App using HTML , CSS , JAVASCRIPT.
+Task 1 : Built a Calculator App using HTML , CSS , Javacript.

 # Technologies
-HTML \n
+HTML
-CSS \n
+CSS
 JavaScript

 # Learnings